How to avoid delays of registration in the Company Register?

 However, we underline it will not be possible to bypass the above-mentioned 10 working day extension, therefore in urgent cases it is worth considering whether it is possible to elect management board members, who are not registered in several other legal entities.

-by Elizabete Bartansone, Junior associate, Latvia
+by Private: Elizabete Bartansone, Junior associate, Latvia

 Team